Babeș-Bolyai University: History

-The new Romanian university, initially named Superior Dacia University, later King Ferdinand I University, was composed of four faculties: Law, Medicine, Sciences, Letters and Philosophy.
+The new Romanian university, initially named Dacia Superior University (in reference to the Roman province by the same name), later King Ferdinand I University, was composed of four faculties: Law, Medicine, Sciences, Letters and Philosophy [sic].
 The inaugural lecture, "The Duty of Our Life", was delivered by Vasile Pârvan on 3 November 1919.
-The official inauguration took place between 31 January and 2 February 1920, in the presence of King Ferdinand I. The first elected rector was Sextil Pușcariu.
+The official inauguration took place between 31 January and 2 February 1920, in the presence of King Ferdinand I of Romania.
+The first elected rector was Sextil Pușcariu.

-In 1940, after territorial revision imposed by the Second Vienna Award, the university was moved to Timișoara and Sibiu, and the former Hungarian university was recreated in the city, returning from the Hungarian University of Szeged.
-After the end of the Second World War and the repeal of the Vienna Award, on 1 June 1945, Romanian authorities moved back in Cluj the Romanian King Ferdinand I University (later renamed to Victor Babeș University), and established Bolyai University, a state university teaching in Hungarian, with four faculties (Letters and Philosophy, Law and Political Economy, Sciences, and Human Medicine which, in 1948, was separated and moved to Târgu Mureș to form the University of Medicine and Pharmacy).
+In 1940, after the territorial revision imposed by the Second Vienna Award, Hungary obtained the territory of Northern Transylvania, and the Romanian university was moved to Timișoara and Sibiu.
+The former Hungarian university reformed in the city, out of the University of Szeged.
+After the end of the Second World War and the annulling of Hungary's territorial gains, on 1 June 1945, Romanian authorities returned to Cluj the King Ferdinand I University (later renamed Victor Babeș University), and established the Bolyai University, a state institution teaching in Hungarian, with four faculties (Letters [Philology] and Philosophy, Law and Political Economy, Sciences, and Human Medicine which, in 1948, was separated and moved to Târgu Mureș to form the University of Medicine and Pharmacy).

-In the spring of 1959, the two educational institutions were united under the name Babeș-Bolyai University, after two renowned scholars: Romanian biologist Victor Babeș and Hungarian mathematician János Bolyai.
-In 1995, the Babeș-Bolyai University reorganises its structure, introducing a multicultural based education.
+In the spring of 1959, the two educational institutions were united as the Babeș-Bolyai University, after two renowned scholars of Transylvania: Romanian physician and bacteriologist Victor Babeș (co-founder of modern microbiology) and Hungarian mathematician János Bolyai (known for developing absolute geometry).
+In 1995, the Babeș-Bolyai University reorganized its structure, introducing a multicultural based education.

-UBB is today a complex university, having programs from art/humanities, social sciences, life and natural sciences, mathematics/computer sciences to engineering and technology.
+UBB is today a complex university, having programs ranging from art/humanities, social sciences, as well as life and natural sciences, to mathematics/computer sciences alongside engineering and technology.

 Campuses

-The main campus is located in the city of Cluj-Napoca, with the university buildings spread across the city.
-The university has 17 student housing areas, totaling 5,280 places to stay (4,964 for students, 100 for athletes and 216 for PhD); most notable are Hașdeu and Economica.
+The main campus is located in the city of Cluj-Napoca, with university buildings spread across the city.
+The university has 17 student housing areas, totaling 5,280 residential quarters (4,964 for students, 100 for athletes and 216 for PhD); most notable are Hașdeu and Economica.
 All dormitories are renovated, thermally insulated, have double-glazed windows, laminate flooring and chipboard or wood furniture.
 The Lucian Blaga University Library is located in the city centre.
-The university also has several colleges located in other cities spread across Transylvania and Maramureș.
+The university also has several colleges located in other cities spread across the Transylvania and Maramureș historical regions.

-Within the university's cultural heritage are the University Museum (established in April 2001, with a collection of more than 750 original and facsimile pieces), the Mineralogical Museum, the Botanical Museum, the Paleontology-Stratigraphy Museum, the Vivarium and the Zoological Museum.
+Within the university's cultural possessions are several museums, such as the University Museum (established in April 2001, with a collection of more than 750 original and facsimile pieces), the Mineralogical Museum, the Botanical Museum, the Paleontology-Stratigraphy Museum, the Vivarium and the Zoological Museum.